HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES * SITE MAP

 • Being "effective" in HOW you potty train: regardless of the method used, being consistent and constant in applying the techniques

-I really do support crate training while potty training, because it teaches the puppy that there is a procedure for pottying, and that after pottying, he/she gets to come back inside and play loose.
+CRATE TRAINING: I really do support crate training while potty training, because it teaches the puppy that there is a procedure for pottying, and that after pottying, he/she gets to come back inside and play in a larger room.
 But it does require strength on the part of the family, because the puppy will cry while in the crate/kennel until she learns that she is going to be in for a predictable amount of time.
 She'll learn that she gets to come out, and after she potties, she will be with the family to play and snuggle.

-One person that has a puppy from us tried something very unique.
+One person that has a puppy from us tried something very unique to help while the family members were at work/school.
 She cut sod from a yard, and bought a kitty litter pan to put it in, which went inside her crate.
 The puppy seemed to choose on her own to potty in the pan on the grass, rather than on the blanket or carpet piece that was in the crate/kennel.
 She did make messes digging a couple times, so it probably was messy at first.
 But it didn't sound like that happened often.
 Within a couple weeks, she was also trained to go to the door and went in the grass.

 I think that if you try the crate training, you'll have much faster and better luck with the potty training because it helps you to not have to be watching every minute of the day.
 Most dogs don't mind it at all after a few days, and some are actually more confident and happy, because the crate is their safe haven and their own "personal space."